Decent Work for Women

-We know that the sector differs from others as it has its own set of unique trends and challenges – such as resource constraints, a tightened regulatory environment, changing demographics, and a shift from ‘do-gooders’ to professionalization – that significantly impact employment in the sector.
+We know that the sector differs from others as it has its own set of unique challenges – such as resource constraints, a tightened regulatory environment, changing demographics, and a complex sector narrative – that significantly impact employment in the sector.
 ONN’s ChangeWork report sheds light on the reality of job precarity and insecurity, lack of access to benefits and pensions, underinvestment in training and development and uncompetitive wages in the sector.
 Over the past year ONN has been building a decent work movement in the sector to address these issues.

 We also know anecdotally that approximately 80% of the sector’s labour force is made up of women.
 However, little research exists on the specific experiences of women working in the sector, particularly Indigenous, marginalized and racialized women.
 In other words, how do ‘glass ceilings’, ‘leaky pipelines’ (women disappearing from the career ladder at some point), the gender wage gap and precarious work coupled with the sector’s unique challenges manifest and impact different women in the nonprofit labour force?